 Baton Rouge Old State Capitol

-Beyond the history, make sure to view the intriguing spiral staircase leading to an exceptional cathedral dome of stained glass inside.
-Baton Rouge Old State Capitol Staircase and the exterior buildings interesting mix of Gothic and Victorian architecture.
-Baton Rouge Old State Capital
+Beyond the history, make sure to view the intriguing spiral staircase leading to an exceptional cathedral dome of stained glass inside. and the exterior buildings interesting mix of Gothic and Victorian architecture.

 Official Website: Old Capitol Building Parking: Free parking is available at the “new” Capitol Building OR there are a also a few limited spots at the Old Governor’s Mansion.
 Ask the staff for a sign to put on your dashboard before taking the tour.
 More Sights in Baton Rouge: Read Here